 Can I Give My Dog Cinnamon?
 Answer: Not Necessary

-In any case, you don’t have to worry if you’ve already given your dog some cinnamon or some as an ingredient that was part of your own food.
+You don’t usually need to worry if you’ve already given your dog some cinnamon or some as an ingredient that was part of your own food.
 If they’ve gotten into a cinnamon-laced dish that you left out don’t worry.
 They’ll likely be fine, and will only suffer from the indigestion that usually comes with feeding your dog human food that they’re not used to.

 What about for future snacks?
 If you’re thinking of giving your dog a sweet treat that has cinnamon on it, why not give them a treat that is designed for them?
 Dogs do best with doggy treats that have extra vitamins their body’s can use, and some will even help with their dental health and breath.